When can you start to exercise after birth

 Be realistic and work toward manageable goals and timescales

 Enjoy the process and journey of self-nurturing and self-discovery

 How can you find a safe and effective exercise programme?

 As your body has undergone such huge physiological and anatomical shifts you will serve yourself best by finding an exercise professional who is trained specifically in postnatal rehabilitation.
 They should be able to screen you thoroughly for breathing, postural, pressure and pelvic floor issues as well as diagnose diastasis recti, address muscle imbalances and create a safe programme for you that will protect your body as you recover and regain strength.
-You can also find a wealth of resources online, but nothing can substitute the coaching a good professional can provide face-to-face when creating a bespoke programme for you that addresses your unique situation and requirements.
+You can also find a wealth of resources online, but nothing can substitute the coaching a good professional can provide when creating a bespoke programme for you that addresses your unique situation and requirements.
 If you are fortunate they may also provide further support beyond exercise and consider a more holistic approach to your wellness.